nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “IoCs are crucial artifacts like IPs, domains, hashes, or process behaviors that indicate compromise.
 I use them in **threat hunting, SIEM alerts, file scanning, and incident triage**.
 I rely on sources like **AlienVault, MISP, and MITRE ATT\&CK**, and tools like **Wireshark, YARA, and Sysmon** to detect and respond quickly.”

----

-✅ Coming Up Next:
-**Q41.
-What Are the Top OWASP Vulnerabilities?**
-Let me know if you’re ready to cover this very frequent interview question (especially for application security roles).

-Fantastic, Nitin!
-Let’s now cover one of the **most frequently asked topics in interviews** — especially for web app, SOC, and VAPT roles:

----

 ### ❓ **Q41.
 What Are the Top OWASP Vulnerabilities?**